TechRetreat/learnathon/gamedev/part2.md

 ### Checking for collisions

 In the game's current state, there is nothing actually stopping the player from simply falling through the ground.
 Every frame, after calculating new positions and before accepting user input, we will run a **collision detection check**.
 Seeing if two sprites are touching is simple.
 In our game setup, we will make two **sprite groups**, one for objects that have physics and can move around, and one for solid objects that can be collided with.
-Then in the draw loop, we can use a group's `overlap` function:
+Then in the draw loop, we can use the `overlap` function:

 ```js
 // In setup: